modelica/ModelicaSpecification/RationaleMCP/0021/Readme.md

   MyRecord rec2 = if expr then rec1 else rec2;
 ```

-Discussions:
-* Henrik: This proposal should be finalized when the flattening process is better defined (in MCP 0019) and
-then the flattening process should be referenced.
-* Peter: This is a reflective language construct.
-In Java there is a powerful reflective API.
-The question is
-whether this proposal could be treated as a special case of a more general reflective API.
-* Hans: From user point of view the above proposal is fairly easy to use.
-With a general reflective API it is
-most likely much more complicated for the user.
+### Examples
 This new language feature can be used, for example, in the following application areas:
 * Compute total properties of a model (e.g. compute total center of mass from all parts of a satellite).
-* *Check that the requirements on a class are fulfilled by all instances of this class present in the model at hand.
+* Check that the requirements on a class are fulfilled by all instances of this class present in the model at hand.
 Such types of examples are discussed in the paper (Elmqvist et al., 2015).

-These examples are also available in the
-attached test library “TestModels/MetaProperties.mo”
+These examples are also available in the attached test library [MetaProperties.mo](MetaProperties.mo).

 * MetaProperties.Section_2_1_ComponentIterators.Model
 * MetaProperties.Section_3_1_TotalMass.TotalMassOfRobot